0xPF931419/Fintradao/README.md

 **CORE** strategies are selected via  voting through quarterly.
 In addition, the codebase includes **COMMUNITY** strategies that are maintained by individuals or firms in the community.
 ### Scripts

-Scripts are a newer, lighter way to build Hummingbot strategies in Python, which let you modify the script's code and re-run it to apply the changes without exiting the Hummingbot interface or re-compiling the code.
+Scripts are a newer, lighter way to build FintraDao strategies in Python, which let you modify the script's code and re-run it to apply the changes without exiting the Hummingbot interface or re-compiling the code.